• Skip to primary navigation

 • Put all of the remaining ingredients in the slow cooker insert and stir.
 The slow cooker size needs to be 5 quarts or larger to hold the full recipe.

 • Gently place the chicken in the slow cooker and spoon some marinade over the top.
-Marinade should come about half way up the chicken.
+Marinade should come about ⅓ the way up the chicken.
 Add a little extra broth if needed.

-• Put on lid and refrigerate overnight, or at least 3 hours.
+• Marinade the chicken covered in the refrigerate overnight, or at least 3 hours.

-• Take the chicken out of the refrigerator and place on the counter for 1 hour or less.
+• Take the chicken out of the refrigerator and place on the counter for about 30 minutes.

 Oven instructions: